cisco/mindmeld/docs/source/train_the_natural_language_processing_classifiers.rst

   # Instantiate MindMeld NLP by providing the app_data path.
   nlp = NLP('path_to_app_data_directory_root')

 We next define the feature dictionary that lists all the feature types along with the feature-specific settings.
-E.g. We want bag of n-grams up to size 2 and similarly, edge-ngrams up to length 2.
+Let's say we want bag-of-n-grams up to size 2 and similarly, edge-ngrams up to length 2.

 .. code-block:: python